a-leenwu/a-leenwu.github.io/_teaching/2023-spring-teaching.md

 location: "Berkeley, US"
 ---

-Stat 20 is a large undergraduate course taken by students across many majors.
 As a course tutor, I spent 8 hours per week assisting the professor at lectures, teaching in self-led office hours and homework parties, answering questions in the online discussion forum, providing feedback on pedagogical methods, and analyzing student data.

 For more information, visit the [course website](https://www.stat20.org/).